socalrug/nonparametric_analysis_2022-01-22/README.md

 If you have problems, please call OIT support line at (949) 824-2222 option 3

+## Set-up Instructions

+You have two options for working with the code examples and exercises for the workshop:

+### On your own computer
+1. Download and install R and RStudio (if you haven't already)
+2. Download the examples and exercises code from the workshop GitHub repository: [https://github.com/ocrug/regression_models_2021-02-09](https://github.com/ocrug/regression_models_2021-02-09)
+	1. If you don't know how to use Git, download the course files by clicking the green "Code" button and select "Download ZIP".
+	2. If you do know how to use Git, clone the repo to your computer
+3. Unzip the files (or go to the directory where you cloned the repository), and double click the file called `project.Rproj`.
+This will start RStudio and you can see the examples and exercises code in the two folder called examples and exercises.
+4. Install the following packages
+    * `bootstrap`
+    * `devtools`
+    * `exactRankTests`
+    * `fANCOVA`
+    * `magrittr`
+    * `rstudioapi`
+    * `stats`
+    * `stringr`
+    * `tibble`
+    * `tidyverse`

+### Using RStudio Cloud
+1. Create a free account on RStudio Cloud: [https://rstudio.cloud](https://rstudio.cloud)
+2. Go to the workshop project: [https://rstudio.cloud/project/3583424](https://rstudio.cloud/project/3583424)
+3. At the top of the project window, Click "Save a Permanent Copy" — it's by the flashing red "Temporary Project" sign.
+4. The project and all its files will now be in your own Personal workspace.
+You have 25 free hours per month using RStudio Cloud.
 ## GitHub Repo

 SoCal RUG GitHub Repo: [https://github.com/socalrug/](https://github.com/socalrug/)